Pitmairen/bryton-offline/README.rst

 https://docs.google.com/folder/d/0B9_cvlT9lotxOGJwamFqMTB5WTQ/edit

-*When using the brytonoffline.exe the output is not visible in the console so you will not se the error messages if something goes wrong.
+*When using the brytonoffline.exe the output is not visible in the console so you will not see the error messages if something goes wrong.
 If you want to see debug messages you have to run it from source.*